Yixuan-Lee/yixuan-lee.github.io/_posts/2020-09-02-Binary_Search_Tree.md

 **Step 2:** replace the value of the node to be removed with the minimum value

 **Step 3:** remove the node with minimum value at the right subtree

+**(Step 4:)** for array implementation, it also needs re-organization at the index with minimum value at the right subtree.

 <p align="center">
 <img src="/assets/2020-09-02-Binary_Trees/imgs/bst-remove-case-3.png" alt="BST deletion case 3" width="800" >